Chicana/o/x Studies

 Satisfies: a university graduation requirement–diversity.

-This course provides students with an overview of the historical development and current Spanglish literature trends produced by Latina/o/x communities in the U.S. and Latin America.
-The class provides students with an understanding of the concept of Spanglish from a sociolinguistic perspective to, in turn, be able to analyze oral and written literary works.
-Students are expected to read, discuss, and apply theoretical techniques through various written assignments.
+Provides an overview of the historical development and current Spanglish literature trends produced by Latina/o/x communities in the U.S. and Latin America.
+Provides an understanding of the concept of Spanglish from a sociolinguistic perspective to, in turn, be able to analyze oral and written literary works.
+Expectation to read, discuss, and apply theoretical techniques through various written assignments.

 CHST 396.
 EXPERIMENTAL.
 1-5 Credits.